-The telecommunication subsystem is used not only for voice but also for security data communication [3-7].
+The telecommunication subsystem is used not only for voice but also for security data communication [3-9].

-It is the backbone of the integrated security system (video surveillance CCTV, access control, intrusion detection, etc.), ensuring advanced functionalities and performances.
+It is the backbone of the integrated security system (video surveillance closed-circuit television (CCTV), access control, intrusion detection, etc.), ensuring advanced functionalities and performances.